 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #MakeHerMothersDay #CollectiveBias

 Whole Grain Blueberry Citrus Muffins are packed with nutrition and so simple to make.
-Free of oil, dairy, and added sugar, these muffins make for the perfect healthy treat to make for yourself or someone special.
+Free of oil, animal ingredients, and refined sugar, these muffins make for the perfect healthy treat to make for yourself or someone special.
 Share them with someone you love!

 Friends, I don’t know about you, but there’s no one I know that will turn down a good muffin… especially when there are blueberries involved!